honix/Sviter-wiki/pages/Beyond.md

 ### From Data to Understanding
 CSV files become source material for visualizations, analytics, and insights that emerge through computational analysis rather than manual inspection.

+## Use Cases

+### Team Task Management

+A team stores tasks in a simple CSV file.
+From this single data source:
+- **Kanban board view**: Drag-and-drop interface for workflow management
+- **Timeline visualization**: Gantt-style view of task dependencies and schedules
+- **Analytics dashboard**: Completion rates, bottlenecks, team velocity

+The agent layer observes patterns across meeting notes, documentation, and journals.
+It can:
+- Extract action items from meeting notes and create tasks automatically
+- Link tasks to relevant documentation
+- Suggest task breakdowns based on similar past work
+- Identify tasks that reference outdated specifications

+All views share the same data source.
+Change a task in the kanban board, see it update in the timeline.
+The agent notices a referenced document was updated and flags the task for review.

+### Scientific Data Analysis

+A researcher has experimental data in CSV format.
+They request different views:
+- **Scatter plots** with configurable axes
+- **Statistical summaries** with distribution analysis
+- **Correlation matrices** exploring relationships between variables
+- **Time series** tracking changes across experiments

+The same dataset, examined from multiple perspectives without creating copies or reformatting data.
+As the dataset grows (future support for large data sources), the views adapt automatically.

+The agent layer here acts differently:
+- Suggests additional visualizations based on data characteristics
+- Identifies outliers or anomalous patterns worth investigating
+- Links to methodology documentation when viewing specific experiments
+- Notices when newer data contradicts older conclusions

+### The Librarian Role

+Beyond on-demand assistance, agents function as librarians maintaining the collection:

+**Proactive maintenance:**
+- Notice when sections reference "TODO" or incomplete areas
+- Identify orphaned documents that nothing links to
+- Suggest connections between related but unlinked content
+- Flag inconsistencies between documents on the same topic

+**Structure and cleanliness:**
+- Maintain consistent formatting across similar document types
+- Ensure navigation remains coherent as content grows
+- Archive outdated material rather than letting it clutter active work
+- Question empty spaces in the knowledge structure

+An agent might observe: "The architecture document describes a caching layer, but there's no documentation on cache invalidation strategies.
+Should we add this?"
+Or: "Three documents mention the authentication flow differently.
+These should be reconciled."

+This is curation at scale—the kind of ongoing attention that keeps a knowledge base functional but that's too tedious for humans to maintain consistently.

 ## Design Philosophy

 Several principles guide this approach: